Integrating STACK at the University of Trieste, Italy.

 -

-Question Development: Crafting effective questions that met STACK’s technical requirements was initially time-consuming.
+Question Development.
+Crafting effective questions that met STACK’s technical requirements was initially time-consuming.
 However, by using pre-existing materials from the African Question Bank and the HELM Project, instructors were able to expedite the question development process, tailoring questions to fit course objectives more efficiently.

 Outcome

-To evaluate STACK’s impact on student performance, we analyzed engagement data from three courses at UniTS: two Linear Algebra courses (Course A and Course B) and one Probability and Statistics course.
+To evaluate STACK’s impact on student performance, we analysed engagement data from three courses at UniTS: two Linear Algebra courses (Course A and Course B) and one Probability and Statistics course.
 This analysis aimed to understand how varying levels of STACK engagement influenced student outcomes.
 In Course A of Linear Algebra, students had access to all STACK quizzes and completed each one throughout the semester, showing consistent engagement.
 In contrast, Course B students attempted only 6 out of the 10 available quizzes, despite following an identical curriculum and sitting for the same final exams as Course A. This variance in engagement levels between the two otherwise identical courses provided a unique opportunity to explore how consistent quiz participation might affect exam performance and mastery of course content.

 In the Probability and Statistics course, STACK had been used previously, and this time the new student cohort also engaged with all available quizzes, completing at least one attempt per quiz.
-Therefore, we did not analyze pre- and post-STACK implementation for this course as we did for the two Linear Algebra courses.
+Therefore, we did not analyse pre- and post-STACK implementation for this course as we did for the two Linear Algebra courses.
 Since this was the second cohort to use STACK, there was no baseline data without STACK for comparison.
 Instead, our focus here was on evaluating overall performance trends with STACK already in place.

 In comparing student performance in the two Linear Algebra courses (A and B), there were notable differences post-STACK integration.
 For Course A, the analysis showed a significant improvement in student performance after integrating STACK.
 The Mann-Whitney U test indicated a significant difference in grade distributions between the pre- and post-STACK groups, suggesting that STACK’s continuous assessment and feedback likely contributed to improved outcomes.
 For Course B, however, the results did not show a statistically significant change in performance post-STACK integration, as the Mann-Whitney U test returned a non-significant result.

-While the results suggest a positive impact of STACK, we recognize that correlation does not equal causation.
+While the results suggest a positive impact of STACK, we recognise that correlation does not equal causation.
 The improvement in performance could partly stem from factors like individual motivation or external influences.
 We discuss these considerations and potential limitations in detail in a separate research paper.
 That paper also presents insights from a K-means classification analysis.
 This analysis showed that students with steady engagement tend to achieve moderate performance and are more often female.
 In contrast, students with irregular study habits span all performance levels and are more commonly male.

 What Students Say About STACK